 Our students come from a wide variety of backgrounds--in countries of birth and education, work experience, age, race, ethnicity, gender, sexual orientation, and physical ability--and we value the rich diversity of experience they bring to the community and their studies.
 See the Senate Resolution on Diversity Values Statement – Office of the Vice Chancellor for Diversity, Equity & Inclusion.

 In coursework and in research and writing, Illinois history graduate students have been exploring an extraordinary range and variety of topics, themes, and time periods.

 Extracurricular colloquia, reading groups, lectures by visiting scholars, workshops, and other events keep faculty and students engaged with cutting-edge research and interpretation.

-For more information contact Prof. Mark D. Steinberg, Director of Graduate Studies, firstname.lastname@example.org
+For more information contact Prof. Bob Morrissey, Director of Graduate Studies, firstname.lastname@example.org

 For information on recent PhDs awarded and recent postdoctoral fellowships and employment, see these items in the menu.